SolidLabResearch/ODRL-Compliance-Report-Model/README.md

 - [Prohibition Rule Example](./Prohibition-Rule-Example.md)
 - [Duty Rule Example](./Duty-Rule-Example.md)

-Note: since no formalisation exist on the inputs apart from the ODRL Policy itself for the generation of output (the compliance report), a decision was made such that an evaluation is a safe, determenistic operation and thus strictly dependent on its inputs:
+Note: since no formalisation exist on the inputs apart from the ODRL Policy itself for the generation of output (the compliance report), a decision was made such that an evaluation is a safe, deterministic operation and thus strictly dependent on its inputs:
 - A time triple is present as state of the world (e.g. `temp:currentTime dct:issued "2024-01-01T00:00:00"^^xsd:dateTime .`)
 - For the access control scenario, an ODRL Request Policy is used with a Permission rule.
 This can then be read as follows: *"Is the **assignee** allowed to perform the particular **action** on a given **target** resource?"*.